adnanioricce/StormyCommerce/README.md

 ### On Visual Studio
 - select src/SimplCommerce.WebHost as a startup project and press F5
 - go to http://localhost:portnumber/api
-# Client application
-a client application was develop alongside with the project, you can see it in https://whittoeft-store-site.now.sh and find the source code on https://github.com/danilexx/whittoeft-store-site
 # License
 the license used is Apache 2.0, the same used on the original project.
 See the file [License.txt](license.txt) for more details